 Targaryen alone in the world is a terrible thing.

 Daenerys Targaryen is at Dragonstone, isolated and refusing to eat, looking worn out, pale, exhausted beyond recognition.
 She is well aware of Jon’s betrayal and the choice to confide with her sister, which resulted in Varys plotting to destroy her, possibly poisoning her in the process.
 She loses her trust in Tyrion, who confided with Varys, without consulting her first.
-Jon pledges his loyalty through obssesive repetitions that she is his queen, but refuses tenderness and showing his love toward her.
-She is surrounded with people who were once her dearest, and most trusted advisors, but now cannot be relied upon.
-Missandei, a dearest friend and an advisor was beheaded in front of her eyes.
-Her loneliness is now complete, executing Varys, an advisor not to be trusted from the beginning, is a necessity.
+Jon pledges his loyalty through obssessive repetitions that she is his queen, but refuses tenderness and showing his love toward her.
+Her advisers who respected her and were loyal, are now a source of suspicion and unease.
+Missandei, her dearest friend and the most trusted adviser was murdered.
+Her loneliness is now complete, executing Varys, an adviser not to be trusted from the beginning, is a necessity.
+It is important to note that in the eighth season the show suddenly turned from a sociological narrative which emphasized the relations of power in the context of feudal institutions, to the pyschologically based narrative.
+I believe that this is justified since one can observe tyrants and aspiring rulers only from a psychological point of view.
+What was once a complex set of norms is now reduced to the mind of a sole person, her decisions, courage and mental stability.

 She can tell herself the same thing the Romanian author Emile Cioran told himself at the age of twenty-two: “Shocked witless by your own catastrophe, unable to think or to act, caught in cold and heavy darkness, solitary as in moments of profound regret, you have reached the negative limit of life, its absolute temperature where the last illusions about life freeze.
 The true meaning of agony, which is not a struggle of pure passions or gratuitous fantasy, but life’s hopeless struggle in the claws of death, is revealed in this feeling of great weariness.”
 The dreams of spring in the youth are now replaced by the icy winds in the soul.
 The goal is the same, winning the Iron Throne, but her list of companions is growing thinner by the hour, it is virtually extinguished.
 Zeal and fierce energy are replaced with agony.
 The well of the soul is poisoned, not from within, but from without.
 To the left, the room’s emptiness, to the right, memories of betrayal, in front of her the table with the map of Westeros engraved and one obsessive thought remaining – winning the throne.